Hero background image default

 Hide Bio

 Dr. McGarrah Sharp is interested in theologies and practices of pastoral care that take into account diversities, multiplicities, and our shared colonial histories.
-To this end, she teaches and studies decolonial or postcolonial pastoral theology, grief and loss, and recognizing and responding with care in the face of complicities in harm.
-She works with research partners and students to imagine healing possibilities of truth-telling, creativity, and repair.
+To this end, she teaches and studies decolonial or postcolonial pastoral theology, grief and loss, and recognizing and responding with care and creativity in the face of complicities in harm.
+She works with research partners and students to imagine healing possibilities of truth-telling and repair.
 She has also researched and written about teaching practical theology, including in the unique contexts of travel/immersion courses and online courses.
-Dr. McGarrah Sharp currently directs the MA in Practical Theology program at CTS.
+Dr. McGarrah Sharp currently serves as the lead professor of the Master of Arts in Practical Theology program at Columbia Theological Seminary.

 Education: